-When we booked our trip to Disneyland Paris, we wanted to stay on site to make the most of what we figured was a once-in-a-lifetime trip there, so we chose the Sequoia Lodge.
+When we booked our trip to Disneyland Paris, we wanted to stay on-site to make the most of what we figured was a once-in-a-lifetime trip there, so we chose the Sequoia Lodge.
 There are cheaper options both on-site and off-site, but we wanted to be close and have a true Disney experience.
-I’m a huge fan of the Wilderness Lodge at WDW, as well as the real National Park lodges out west that it’s based off of, so I was pretty excited since this seemed to be a close approximation of those.
-The lobby was pretty and well-themed, but lacked some of the grandeur that the Wilderness Lodge has.
+I’m a huge fan of the Wilderness Lodge at Disney World, as well as the real National Park lodges in the American west that it’s based off of, so I was pretty excited since this seemed to be a close approximation of those.
+The lobby was pretty and well-themed, but its low ceilings lacked some of the grandeur that the Wilderness Lodge has.
 The Christmas decorations in the lobby added a warm, homey touch for the holidays though.

-As WDW veterans, we were not surprised to have to check in with security when driving onto the property.
-We were unprepared to have to show proof of our reservation though and it took me several minutes to dig through my phone in search of the confirmation.
-(I was saved by Google’s new-ish Trip app, but that’s a story for another post.)
+As Disney veterans, we were not surprised to have to check in with security when driving onto the property.
+We were, however, unprepared to have to show proof of our reservation though and it took me several minutes to dig through my phone in search of the confirmation.
 They also required us to pop our trunk for a quick peek before we were let into the parking area.

 I dropped my mom off so she could check in while the rest of us parked the car.
 When the rest of us came in we were surprised to find more security there.
 My sister and I had to put our purses through an x-ray machine and we were all wanded with a metal detector before being allowed to enter the building.
 The security was a little off-and-on, so when we came back in hauling our large suitcases, no one was manning the checkpoint and we just walked in.
 The whole thing felt like security theater., which I hate.
 The whole thing just felt silly since none of the other doors even had key card locks to limit access to registered guests.

 Other than the security show making me roll my eyes a little, we were thrilled with the hotel.
 One evening, we wandered through the Hotel New York and Hotel Cheyenne and were even more happy with our decision.
 The interior theming at the New York hotel was almost non-existent (although I thought the outdoor ice skating rink a la Rockefeller Center was a nice touch for Christmas) aside from some large apples decorating the check in counter.
 The New York hotel is being remodeled to a Marvel theme though, so once that’s finished I’m sure it’ll be worth a stay.
 I liked the theming at Cheyenne a lot, but it’s very spread out and would’ve been a long walk to/from breakfast and the parks.

 Aside from the bowl of chocolate, having the room in the main lodge was by far the best aspect of it.
 We didn’t realize until the second night that there were separate buildings that had exterior walkways.
 This wouldn’t be an issue in the summer, but it was cold when we were there.
 Being located in the main building of the Sequoia lodge was a huge benefit.
 Of course, there’s always a chance that you’ll luck into one of these rooms with a regular reservation at no extra cost, but the Golden Forest upgrade guarantees that you’ll be there.

 We never hit up the bar in the lobby, but it had a roaring fire and was packed with people who looked like they were having a fantastic time.
 Instead, we spent our only real evening there attempting to use the pool.
 The Sequoia Lodge is the only place I’ve stayed at in Europe that actually has an indoor pool.
 We had to walk (run, actually) outside to get to the pool building, so be prepared for that if you’re visiting in the winter.
 The map of the hotel we’d gotten when we checked in made it look like it was an enclosed walkway to get there, but it was not.
 And it was very cold.
-You entered the pool area through a locker room that had showers and a sauna, and for some unexplained reason a bunch of men were wandering through all of the changing areas.
+You enter the pool area through a locker room that had showers and a sauna, and for some unexplained reason a bunch of men were wandering through all of the women’s changing areas.

-I thought the pool area was very pretty and I liked the fake rock formation that housed the waterslide.
+I thought the Sequoia Lodge’s pool area was very pretty and I loved the fake rock formation that housed the waterslide and a waterfall.
 My mom and sister were not pleased that you had to swim through the pool to get to the hot tub though.
 I found it a bit perplexing, but I went for a quick swim anyway.
-The hot tub ended up not being as hot as I’m used to and having to jump in the cool pool to get out of it kind of negated the effect, but I would’ve spent some more time there if the others hadn’t been waiting for me to leave.
+The hot tub ended up not being as hot as I’m used to and having to jump in the cool pool to get out of it kind of negated the warm, toasty effect, but I would’ve spent some more time there if the others hadn’t been waiting for me to leave.
 I settled for a couple runs down the waterslide and we headed back to the room.
-I had brought my waterproof camera on the trip just for this pool, but I sadly discovered that it does not work well indoors at all.
-I’ve gotten some gorgeous shots with it at several different beaches, but this was the first time I had used it inside.
-I didn’t end up with a single usable picture, sadly.
+Sadly, I discovered that my waterproof camera does not work well indoors at all, so I didn’t end up with any usable photos.

-The hotel also has a great luggage storage area outside of the lobby and they took our crazy amount of luggage with no problem.
+The hotel also has a great luggage storage area outside of the lobby and they took our crazy number of suitcases and backpacks with no problem.
 We found out as we were rushing to leave that there was a quick shuttle from the hotel entrance to the train station, which saved us from having to powerwalk all the way there and try to figure out how to put our giant suitcases through the tiny bag scanners at the entrance to Disney Village.

 I would definitely recommend the Sequoia Lodge if you’re planning on staying on-site at Disneyland Paris.
 It seems to have the best combination of theming and location as compared to the other hotels, and was pretty reasonably priced compared to the higher-end resorts at the American Disney parks.